Skip to main content

 RCE is often combined with other application vulnerability, such as SQL injection, to gain initial access to a system.

-The crashing input has the same name as the Finding and Findings in this directory will serve as inputs for future runs
+cifuzz stores the crashing input in the resources directory.
+In this case: src/test/resources/com/example/MyFuzzTestInputs/myFuzzTest.
+The crashing input has the same name as the Finding and Findings in this directory now serve as inputs for future runs to help identify regressions.

 Gradle

+Download or clone the following repository: https://github.com/CodeIntelligenceTesting/ci-fuzz-cli-tutorials.
 This repository contains several tutorials and example projects.
-For this guide, we will use the project in the
+This guide focuses on the project in the tutorials/java/gradle directory.

-2. Initialize the Project
+Initialize the project

 To use CI Fuzz in the project, you first need to initialize it.

-Run the following command to create the CI Fuzz configuration file cifuzz.yaml
+Run the following command to create the CI Fuzz configuration file cifuzz.yaml:

 cifuzz init